nixworks/public/news/2012/02/15/index.md

 ##### Anti-Counterfeiting Trade Agreement
 ### [ACTA loses further support in Europe as Bulgaria and the Netherlands join Poland and Germany in declining to ratify it due to privacy and human rights concerns. ](/news/2012/02/15/acta-loses-further-support-in-europe-as-bulgaria-and-the-netherlands-join-poland-and-germany-in-declining-to-ratify-it-due-to-privacy-and-hu.md)
-_Context: Anti-Counterfeiting Trade Agreement, Polish, German, Netherlands, Bulgaria, Europe_
+_Context: Polish, Netherlands, Anti-Counterfeiting Trade Agreement, Europe, Bulgaria, German_

 ##### Kim Jong-il
 ### [A giant statue of Kim Jong-il is unveiled in North Korea ahead of the 70th anniversary of his birthday. ](/news/2012/02/15/a-giant-statue-of-kim-jong-il-is-unveiled-in-north-korea-ahead-of-the-70th-anniversary-of-his-birthday.md)
-_Context: Kim Jong-il, North Korea_
+_Context: North Korea, Kim Jong-il_

 ## [Previous Day...](/news/2012/02/14/index.md)